 CONSIDERATION OF APPLICATION FOR A NEW PREMISES LICENCE UNDER THE LICENSING ACT 2003

-To consider an application for a new premises licence under the Licensing Act 2003 for Aldi Stores Limited, Dedworth Road, Windsor, SL4 4LH.
+To consider an application for a new premises licence under the Licensing Act 2003 for 14a -15a Goswell Hill, Windsor, SL4 1RH Including The Plaza.

-The reporting officer, Craig Hawkings, Licensing Enforcement Officer, introduced the report.
+The reporting officer, Craig Hawkings, Licensing Enforcement Officer, introduced and went through the report.

-The meeting of a Licensing Sub Committee was convened to hear an application for a new premise located within the Royal Borough of Windsor & Maidenhead.
-In line with Licensing Act 2003 S18 (3)(a) when relevant representations are made against an application, a hearing must be held to consider them.
+This meeting of a Licensing Sub-Committee was convened to hear an application for a new premise licence located within the Royal Borough of Windsor & Maidenhead.
+In line with Licensing Act 2003 S18 (3)(a), when relevant representations are made against an application, a hearing must be held to consider them.
 A relevant representation made against an application for a new premises licence must relate to at least one of the four licensing objectives set out in the Licensing Act 2003.
 These are ‘The Prevention of Crime and Disorder’, ‘Public Safety’, ‘The Prevention of Public Nuisance’, and ‘The Protection of Children from Harm’.

-A summary of the application is as follows:
+A summary of the application was as follows:

 The standard opening hours of the premises:

-To permit the sale by retail of alcohol for consumption OFF the premises:
+To permit the sale by retail of alcohol for consumption On the premises:

-The Designated Premises Supervisor (DPS) would be Lisa Joanne Gilligan.
+The Designated Premises Supervisor (DPS) would be Miss Amelia Lumley.

-The application did not receive representations from the responsible authorities, including Environmental Health, Royal Borough Fire and Rescue Service, Planning Officer, Local Safeguarding Children’s Board, Public Health, Trading Standard, Thames Valley Police and RBWM Licensing.
-Extra conditions had been proposed by Trading Standards and Thames Valley Police in addition to the proposed conditions received within the application.
-The applicant had agreed to all the conditions proposed by both responsible authorities.
-There had been 7 individual representations from other persons that were relevant as they related to one or more of the four licensing objectives.
+This application had received no representations from the responsible authorities which included; Royal Borough Fire and Rescue Service, Planning, Local Safeguarding Children’s Board, Public Health, Trading Standards, Thames Valley Police and RBWM Licensing.
+There were representations from Environmental Health.
+Extra conditions had been proposed by Thames Valley Police in addition to the proposed conditions received within the application.
+The applicant had agreed to all the conditions proposed by Thames Valley Police.
+There had been no individual representations from residents that were relevant to the application.

-The Licensing Panel Sub Committee was obliged to determine this application with a view to promoting the four licensing objectives which are:
+The Licensing Panel Sub Committee was obliged to determine the application with a view to promoting the four licensing objectives which were:

 (a) Reject the application;